neondatabase/website/content/docs/extensions/pg_embedding.md

 </CodeBlock>

-Given that the `pgvector` and `pg_embedding` vector types are compatible, there's no need to modify an existing vector embedding table to migrate to `pg_embedding`.
+Given that `pgvector` and `pg_embedding` vector types are compatible, there's no need to modify your existing vector embedding table to migrate to `pg_embedding`.
 However, if you still want to change the embedding column type from `VECTOR` to `real[]`, instructions are provided below.
 The operation may be time and resource intensive depending on the size of your dataset, so please proceed with caution, as it could affect application availability.

 For a table defined for `pgvector`, such as this one: